orblivion/ntfy/.sandstorm/README_DETAILS.md

 Warn users that stick around for 12 hours.

+Don't use the "webkey", use the API URL we give you.
+(I'm not sure yet if this matters.
+We might place special permissions restrictions on the API URL.)

 #### Missing instructions

 (IMHO this would be good to put into the normal ntfy UI.
 Maybe I could upstream it.)